Karsten Thormaehlen: Photography

 His series Silver Heroes inspired the World Health Organization to launch its first global campaign against agism in 2012.
 In 2021, portraits from his series Aging Gracefully were displayed as part of the London Design Museum's exhibition New Old – Designing for our future selves at the Pratt Manhattan Gallery in New York City and his first solo exhibition Not Another Second was shown in 2021 and 2023 at the art galleries of The Watermark at Brooklyn Heights and The Watermark at Westwood Village.

 Thormaehlen works as a commercial photographer, specialising in architecture, still life and portrait photography.
-He has also been an assistant professor and lecturer at various institutions.

-Family

-Thormaehlen's family members were involved in Germany's 20th century art scene.
-His great-grandfather Emil Thormaehlen (1859–1941) was an architect and principal of the arts and crafts schools Magdeburg and Cologne.
-He was also co-founder of Deutscher Werkbund.
-One of his two sons, Ludwig Thormaehlen (1889–1956), was a professor of Art History, a sculptor and between 1914 and 1933 a curator at the Alte Nationalgalerie Berlin.
-Among other artists he was friends with Edvard Munch, Ludwig Kirchner and Erich Heckel, a member of the expressionist artist's group Brücke.
-His great-great aunt Alexe Altenkirch (1871–1943) was a painter and graphic designer at Zanders Papers.
-She had been photographed by August Sander for his series People of the 20th Century.